Tomer-Shor1/CPP_Task_1/README.md

 - **Description:** Counts the number of edges in the graph.
 - **Parameter:** `graph`: The Graph object representing the graph to be analyzed.

-These detailed explanations provide a clearer understanding of the purpose and functionality of each algorithm within the Graph Algorithms Library, aiding in their effective utilization.